-Table 5 - States with voluntary offer agreements and additional protocols in force
+Table 5 - States with voluntary offer agreements and APs in force

-State INFCIRC Additional protocol China 369 In force: 28 March 2002 France (1) 290 In force: 30 April 2004 Russian Federation 327 In force: 16 October 2007 United Kingdom of Great Britain and Northern Ireland ^{(2), (3), (4)} 263 In force: 30 April 2004 United States of America (5) 288 In force: 06 January 2009
+State INFCIRC AP China 369 In force: 28 March 2002 France (1) 290 In force: 30 April 2004 Russian Federation 327 In force: 16 October 2007 United Kingdom of Great Britain and Northern Ireland ^{(2), (3), (4)} 951 In force: 31 December 2020 United States of America (5) 288 In force: 06 January 2009

-Table Notes:
+Table Notes

 - (1) The safeguards agreement reproduced in INFCIRC/718 between France, EURATOM and the Agency is pursuant to Additional Protocol I to the Treaty of Tlatelolco.
 There is an SQP to this agreement.
 The SQP was amended.
-No additional protocol to that agreement has been concluded. - (2) The safeguards agreement reproduced in INFCIRC/175, which remains in force, is an INFCIRC/66/Rev.2-type safeguards agreement, concluded between the United Kingdom and the Agency. - (3) The safeguards agreement between the United Kingdom, EURATOM and the Agency pursuant to Additional Protocol I to the Treaty of Tlatelolco was signed but has not entered into force.
+No AP to that agreement has been concluded. - (2) The safeguards agreement reproduced in INFCIRC/175, which remains in force, is an INFCIRC/66/Rev.2-type safeguards agreement, concluded between the United Kingdom and the Agency. - (3) The safeguards agreement between the United Kingdom, EURATOM and the Agency pursuant to Additional Protocol I to the Treaty of Tlatelolco was signed but has not entered into force.
 There is an SQP to this agreement.
-No additional protocol to that agreement has been concluded. - (4) The safeguards agreement between the United Kingdom and the Agency for the applications of safeguards in the United Kingdom in connection with the NPT and the additional protocol thereto were signed but have not entered into force. - (5) The safeguards agreement reproduced in INFCIRC/366 between the United States of America and the Agency is pursuant to Additional Protocol I to the Treaty of Tlatelolco.
+No AP to that agreement has been concluded. - (4) The voluntary offer safeguards agreement between the United Kingdom and the Agency (reproduced in INFCIRC/951) and the AP thereto (reproduced in INFCIRC/951/Add.1) entered into force on 31 December 2020 at 23:00 GMT. - (5) The safeguards agreement reproduced in INFCIRC/366 between the United States of America and the Agency is pursuant to Additional Protocol I to the Treaty of Tlatelolco.
 There is an SQP to this agreement.
 The SQP was amended.
-No additional protocol to that agreement has been concluded.
+No AP to that agreement has been concluded.